 On June 9, 2017, the NSF Geography and Spatial Sciences (GSS) Program released new solicitations which replace those released in 2014.
 The program continues the use of two solicitations, one for the DDRI competition, one for all other competitions.

-This page and the solicitation highlighted below should be used by individuals and groups interested in submitting proposals for regular research project awards; for awards for conferences, workshops, group-travel support, and community-development or community-serving activities; and for research coordination network (RCN) awards.
+This page and the solicitation highlighted below should be used by individuals and groups interested in submitting proposals for regular research project awards; for conferences, group-travel support, and community-development or community-serving activities, for research coordination network (RCN) awards, and for rapid-response research (RAPID) awards.
 The solicitation below also contains additional information for individuals planning to submit Faculty Early-Career Development (CAREER) proposals to GSS.

 First Thursday in September, Annually Thereafter

-As specified in the Geography and Spatial Sciences Program strategic plan, the goals of the NSF Geography and Spatial Sciences (GSS) Program are:
+As specified in the Geography and Spatial Sciences Program strategic plan, the mission of the NSF Geography and Spatial Sciences (GSS) Program is to promote:

-- To promote scientific research in geography and the spatial sciences that advances theory and basic understanding and that addresses the challenges facing society.
+- Basic scientific research in geography and spatial science that advances theory, fundamental understanding, and scientific approaches and addresses the challenges facing society.

-- To promote education and training of geographers and spatial scientists in order to enhance the capabilities of current and future generations of researchers.
+- The education and training of geographers and spatial scientists in order to enhance the capabilities of current and future generations of researchers.

 GSS provides support through a number of different funding mechanisms:

 - Regular research awards